-- It is recommended to cut logs on a saw-horse or cradle when operating the product the first time. - Ensure all guards, handles and spiked bumper are properly fitted and are in good condition. - Persons using the product should be in good health.
-The product is heavy, so the operator must be physically fit.
-The operator should be alert, have a good vision, mobility, balance, and manual dexterity.
-If there is any doubt, do not operate the product. - Do not start using the product until you have a clear work area, secure footing, and a planned retreat path away from the falling tree. - Beware of the emission of lubricant mist and saw dust.
-Wear a mask or respirator, if required.

-- • - If the power cable becomes damaged, have the product serviced by an authorised service centre only. - Always keep the power cable tidy and away from the area of cutting.
-Apart from the danger of electrocution, untidy cables cause falls and trips. - Do not cut vines and/or small undergrowth (less than 75 mm in diameter). - Always hold the chainsaw with both hands during operation.
+- It is recommended to cut logs on a saw-horse or cradle when operating the product the first time. - Ensure all guards, handles and spiked bumper are properly fitted and are in good condition. - Persons using this chainsaw should be in good health.
+The chainsaw is a heavy unit so the operator requires to be physically fit.
+The operator should be alert, have good vision, mobility, balance and manual dexterity.
+If there is any doubt, do not operate the chainsaw. - Do not start using the product until you have a clear work area, secure footing, and a planned retreat path away from the falling tree. - Beware of the emission of lubricant mist and saw dust.
+Wear a mask or respirator if required. - Do not cut vines and/or small undergrowth (less than 75 mm in diameter). - Always hold the chainsaw with both hands when operating the saw.
 Use a firm grip with thumbs and fingers encircling the chainsaw handles.
-Right hand must be on the rear handle and left hand on the front handle. - Before starting the product, make sure the saw chain is not contacting any object. - Do not modify the product in any way or use it to power any attachments or devices not recommended by the manufacturer for your saw. - There should be a first-aid kit containing large wound dressings and a means to summon attention (e.g., whistle) close to the operator.
-A larger more comprehensive kit should be reasonably nearby. - Wear a helmet at all times when operating the product.
-A helmet, equipped with mesh visor, can help reduce the risk of injury to the face and the head if kickback occurs. - An incorrectly tensioned chain can jump off the guide bar and could result in serious injury or fatality.
+Right hand must be on the rear handle and left hand on the front handle. - Before starting the tool, make sure the saw chain is not contacting any object. - Do not modify your tool in any way or use it to power any attachments or devices not recommended by the manufacturer for your saw. - There should be a first-aid kit containing large wound dressings and a means to summon attention (e.g., whistle) close to the operator.
+A larger more comprehensive kit should be reasonably nearby. - The operator may be tempted to remove the helmet if there is no danger of falling objects in the work area, but remember the helmet, particularly with the mesh visor, can help reduce the potential for injury to the face and head if kickback occurs. - An incorrectly tensioned chain can jump off the guide bar and could result in serious injury or fatality.
 The length of chain depends on the temperature.
-Check the tension frequently. - You should get used to your new chainsaw by making simple cuts on securely supported wood.
-Do this whenever you have not operated the saw for some time - To reduce the risk of injury associated with contacting moving parts, always stop the motor, apply chain brake, and remove the plug from the power outlet.
-Make sure all moving parts have come to a complete stop: - before leaving the product unattended - before cleaning or clearing a blockage - before installing or removing attachments - before checking, conducting maintenance, or working on the product - The size of the work area depends on the job being performed as well as the size of the tree or work piece involved.
+Check the tension frequently.

+- You should get used to your new chainsaw by making simple cuts on securely supported wood.
+Do this whenever you have not operated the saw for some time. - To reduce the risk of injury associated with contacting moving parts, always stop the motor, apply chain brake, remove the battery pack and make sure all moving parts have come to a stop before: - cleaning or clearing a blockage - leaving the product unattended - installing or removing attachments - checking, maintenance or working on the product - The size of the work area depends on the job being performed as well as the size of the tree or work piece involved.
 For example, felling a tree requires a larger work area than making other cuts, i.e., bucking cuts, etc. The operator needs to be aware and in control of everything happening in this work area. - Do not cut with your body in line with the guide bar and chain.
-If you do experience kickback this will help prevent the chain coming into contact with your head or body. - Do not use a back-and-forward sawing motion, let the chain do the work, keep the chain sharp and don't try to push the chain through the cut. - Do not put pressure on the saw at the end of the cut.
+If you do experience kickback this will help prevent the chain coming into contact with your head or body. - Do not use a back and forward sawing motion, let the chain do the work, keep the chain sharp and don't try to push the chain through the cut. - Do not put pressure on the saw at the end of the cut.
 Be ready to take on the weight of the saw as it cuts free from the wood.
 Failure to do so could result in possible serious personal injury. - Do not stop the saw in the middle of a cutting operation.

-Keep the saw running until it is already removed from the cut
+Keep the saw running until it is already removed from the cut.